Looking for more in Writing and Authors or Getting published: submitting to a publisher?

 Include any online profiles

-If you've got a Twitter profile, a website or somewhere else people can find you online, be sure to add the details at the end of your bio.
+If you've got an X (formerly known as Twitter) profile, a website or somewhere else people can find you online, be sure to add the details at the end of your author biography.